Updated Jan 27, 2026

 Features

-• Glide’s sleek templates are second to none.
-No matter how skilled you are at app building, you’ll be able to cobble together an app that turns heads.
+• Glide's sleek templates deliver polished aesthetics quickly.
+No matter your skill level, you'll be able to assemble an app that looks professional.

-• If you’re concerned about your app’s security, Glide’s got you covered.
-Glide is compliant with some of the most stringent security frameworks, such as SOC 2, FedRAMP, ISO27001, and more.
+• If you're concerned about your app's security, Glide's got you covered.
+Glide is compliant with stringent security frameworks, including SOC 2, FedRAMP, ISO27001, and more.

-• You’ll have access to hundreds of paid and free templates, which come complete with screens and Glide Tables.
-Most of the templates are geared towards creating internal business tools, such as those for Business Reports, Expense Trackers, Project management, and more.
+• You'll have access to hundreds of paid and free templates, which come complete with screens and Glide Tables.
+Most templates are geared towards internal business tools, such as Business Reports, Expense Trackers, and Project Management.

 Pricing

-Glide’s pricing starts at $60/month (billed monthly).
-You can publish one app to the web, update it 500 times per month, and get full access to Glide’s 35+ integrations.
+Glide's pricing starts at $60/month (billed monthly) to build an app with a custom domain.
+However, this tier is limited by app updates and data record rows, which attract additional charges.
+You can publish one app to the web, update it 500 times per month, and access Glide's 35+ integrations.

-If publishing one app isn’t enough, try Glide’s $125/month (billed monthly) version, which lets you publish unlimited apps, allows for 5,000 monthly updates, and access Glide’s Basic API, a tool for automating your data management.
+If publishing one app isn't enough, Glide's $125/month (billed monthly) version lets you publish unlimited apps, allows for 5,000 monthly updates, and provides access to Glide's Basic API for automating data management.

 FlutterFlow